top of page

 Ujjayanta Palace, former royal palace of the Princely State of Tripura

-The Maharaja Bir Bikram of Tripura faced a critical decision regarding the state's future.
-While he preferred to join Hindu-majority India, Chakla Roshanabad, a neighboring zamindari under Tripura’s administration, had a Muslim majority.
+The Maharaja Bir Bikram of Tripura faced a critical decision regarding the state's future (Debbarma, 2022).
+While he preferred to join Hindu-majority India, Chakla Roshanabad, a neighbouring zamindari under Tripura’s administration, had a Muslim majority.
 Under the partition, Chakla Roshanabad was slated to be part of East Pakistan.
-The situation was further complicated by the fact that virtually every road in Tripura passed through Chakla Roshanabad, and the revenue from this area was crucial for the Maharaja’s administration.
-If a border were to be drawn between the hills and the plains, the economy of Tripura would have been devastated, as its entire administrative structure relied on the income from these regions.
+The situation was further complicated by the fact that virtually every road in Tripura passed through Chakla Roshnabad, and the revenue from this area was crucial for the Maharaja’s administration.
+If a border were to be drawn between the hills and the plains, the economy of Tripura would have been devastated, as its entire administrative structure relied on the income from these regions (Ishaq, 1971).

 However, Maharaja Bir Bikram passed away just months before Independence without making a final decision.
-His son, Prince Kirit, a minor, was instated as a nominal ruler, while his widow, Maharani Kanchan Prabha Devi, became the Regent, taking charge of the administration and decision-making processes through the unprecedented circumstances.
+His son, Prince Kirit, a minor, was installed as a nominal ruler.
+At the same time, his widow, Maharani Kanchan Prabha Devi, became the Regent, taking charge of the administration and decision-making processes through the unprecedented circumstances.
+Tripura was then classified as a Council of Regency (Singha and Singh, 2015).

 Maharaja Bikram Singh